Nexucis/ci-checkFiles/README.md

 ### Circle-CI

-The example below show a simple circle-ci configuration files **.circleci/config.yml** who show how to use the two tools describe in a previous section
+The example below shows a simple circle-ci configuration files **.circleci/config.yml** who shows how to use the two tools describe in a previous section

 ```yaml
 version: 2